awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 ### Security groups<a name="vpc-migrate-security-group"></a>

-If you want your instances in your VPC to have the same security group rules as your EC2\-Classic instances, you can use the Amazon EC2 console to copy your existing EC2\-Classic security group rules to a new VPC security group\.
+If you want your instances in your VPC to have the same security group rules as your EC2\-Classic instances, you can use the Amazon EC2 console to copy your existing EC2\-Classic security group rules \(including default ones\) to a new VPC security group\.
+Default security groups cannot be deleted and will be removed on your behalf when EC2\-Classic is retired\.

 You can only copy security group rules to a new security group in the same AWS account in the same Region\.
 If you are using a different Region or a different AWS account, you must create a new security group and manually add the rules yourself\.
 For more information, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.